 While several standard property packages are provided in the IDAES model libraries, many process modeling applications will require specific property packages.
 Information on developing custom property packages is provided in the advanced user guide.

-Since the effort to develop a custom property package is substantial, the IDAES modeling framework provides a Generic Property Package Framework and Generic Reaction Package Framework to make it easier to create a package for common property and reaction models.
+Since the effort to develop a custom property package is substantial, the IDAES modeling framework provides a Modular Property Package Framework and Generic Reaction Package Framework to make it easier to create a package for common property and reaction models.

 Almost all process models depend on physical properties to some extent, such as calculation of specific enthalpy or internal energy for energy balances.
 These properties only depend on the material being considered and are independent of the unit operations in that they are used.
 As such, physical property calculations can be separated from the unit model calculations and treated as a separate submodel that is called by the unit model.
 Each unit model can then create instances of these submodels as required to calculate those properties required by each unit.